 Through the JSNA we lead in promoting work with partners on local commissioning plans, including support for joint commissioning arrangements where it meets the needs of each party.
 We work with through the Health and Well-being Board to make sure the JSNA informs the Health and Well-being Strategy.

-Our most recent JSNA publication is an up-to-date look at the needs of our children and young people.
-This document was first produced in 2015 and now has updated Demography and National Child Measurement Programme sections.
+Our most recent JSNA publications include a study of year-on-year increases in obesity, and an up-to-date look at the needs of our children and young people.
+This latter was first produced in 2015 and now has updated Demography and National Child Measurement Programme sections.